-The Community-based Learning Course Development Grant program will offer a total of $20,000 this year to support the development of new community-based learning courses or the addition of a community-based component to existing courses to be taught in the Summer 2020, Fall 2020, Spring 2021, or Summer 2021 semesters.
-Recipients will be notified in early Spring 2020 semesters.
+Proposals are now being accepted for the Community-based Learning Course Development Grant program to support the development of new community-based learning courses or the addition of a community-based component to existing courses to be taught in the Summer 2021, Fall 2021, Spring 2022, or Summer 2022 semesters.
+Recipients will be notified in early Spring 2020 semester.

 Faculty or academic instructional staff can apply for up to $5,000 in funding per course.
 This grant can only be awarded once per course or course section.

 The Course Development Grant program is intended to support courses that bring together a diverse group of UW-Madison students to engage in community-based learning with non-profit or community organizations.
-Community-based learning is a credit-bearing, high-impact educational experience that integrates meaningful community service, both direct service as well as project-based work, with guided reflection to enhance students’ understanding of course content and sense of civic responsibility.
+Community-based learning is a credit-bearing, high-impact educational experience that integrates meaningful community engagement, both direct engagement as well as project-based work, with guided reflection to enhance students’ understanding of course content and sense of civic responsibility.

 What can funding be used for?